May day

-On 1 May 1707 the Act of Union between England and Scotland came into affect.
+On 1 May 1707 the Act of Union between England and Scotland came into effect.
 Today, 310 years on, what is the state of the Union?

 It feels from the polling that Scotland is happy with the way she made up her mind in the recent referendum to stay in the union of the UK.
 The polls to remain have been fairly steady ever since the vote.